This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch salmon bites recipe, check out our Leftover Ingredients Recipe Finder.

-• Olive Oil: Helps the seasoning stick to the salmon and encourages browning whether you bake, pan sear, or air fry.
+Olive Oil: A light coating of olive oil helps the seasoning stick to the cubes and encourages browning whether you bake, air fry, or pan sear them.
+Extra virgin or regular olive oil both work.

 Save This Recipe!